 Rounding should match the audience.
 A classroom poster can say 1 AU is about 150 million kilometers.
 A mission design spreadsheet should use the full defined value.
 A public article may choose light-minutes for inner solar system communication delays because that connects distance to time.
 None of those choices is wrong; each answers a different communication need.

 In 2012, the International Astronomical Union formalized the definition of an AU as exactly 149,597,870,700 meters.
-This standardization moved the AU from a value based on observation to a precise constant, similar to how the meter is defined today.
+This moved the AU from an observation-based value to a fixed constant, similar to how the meter is defined today.

 | Object | Distance from Sun (AU) | Distance from Sun (km) |